 The belonging in abject communities: a new understanding through sewerage ghost towns

-An article about sewerage town communities in Australia and the UK and specifically, the community that grew on Melbourne’s Metropolitan Sewerage Farm.
-It highlights that sewerage town communities are inclusive and highly connected, and even the murk of mustarding waters devoid of air but teeming in critters that thrive in the souring stench, and the poor blighter disappearing within those waters of olive and brown, can be beautiful.
+An article about sewerage town communities in Australia and the UK and specifically, the community living on Melbourne’s Metropolitan Sewerage Farm.
+It highlights that sewerage town communities are inclusive and highly connected, and even the murk of mustarding waters devoid of air and teeming in critters thriving in the souring stench of olive and brown, can be beautiful.
 Insights can be applied to any marginalised or abject community and company town.

 Out on the Farm

 Out on the Farm is a collection of memoirs giving a glimpse into the history, personalities and science of the State Research Farm in Werribee.
-More than 30 past residents, workers and families connected to the Farm wrote the collection of memoirs and shared photographs from their private collections.
+More than 30 past residents, workers and families connected to the Farm share their memories in the collection, accompanied by photos from private collections.